 Emigration occurred sometime between our (5th great grandfather) Johann Daniel’s birth in 1689, Erlinsbach (the last known birth in Erlinsbach of Hans Heinrich and his wife) and the 1713 marriage in Dettweiler, Bas Rhin of Hans Heinrich Kieber jr. and Anna Catherina Erni.
 So, though I am not sure why or how, I believe the Kiebers were fleeing religious or economic strife.

-Since our folks were from the Aargau region in noand rthwestern Switzerland, it is most likely that 200 years ago, they traveled up the Rhine river, which flows just north of Erlinsbach, continues past Basel, and past Strasbourg in Alsace.
+Since our folks were from the Aargau region in northwestern Switzerland, it is most likely that 200 years ago, they traveled up the Rhine river, which flows just north of Erlinsbach, and continues beyond Basel, and past Strasbourg in Alsace.
 Evidently, Hans Heinrich decided to start a new life with his sons in the beautiful village of Langensoultzbach, Bas Rhin.

-They didn’t stay long in Langensoultzbach though, having moved to nearby Preuschdorf, Bas Rhin between 1709 and 1739 where Hans Heinrich’s son, (my 5th great-grandfather) Johann Daniel, died in 1739.
+They didn’t stay long in Langensoultzbach though, having moved to nearby Preuschdorf, Bas Rhin between 1709 and 1739 where Hans Heinrich’s 6th child and 4th son, (my 5th great-grandfather) Johann Daniel, died in 1739.
 The records are very difficult to read at that point.
 If you are interested in the direct line of our ancestors, please click on Daniel’s name.

 The family is filled with farmers, laborers and tailors/weavers with very few exceptions.
 One grandfather who distinguished himself was Georges Frederic Kieber, b.
 1768 in Preuschdorf, who, in 1807 married Juliana Magdalena Walter and moved to Oberhoffen-lès-Wissembourg, where he became the Deputy Mayor.